rackerlabs/devsite/source/_posts/2014-04-09-my-heart-bleeds.markdown

 # Protect your users, protect yourself

-The biggest concern out of HeartBleed is the potential leakage of credentials from your users.
+The biggest concern out of Heartbleed is the potential leakage of credentials from your users.

 We're talking about